 In light of the recommendations of the present paper, we reoriented the Xenoposeidon vertebra according to Definition 3 (floor of neural canal is horizontal).
 As noted above, we used the toothpick method to determine that when the floor of the neural canal is horizontal, the slope of the neural arch is about 29°.
 We therefore recognize that Mannion (2018a, 2018b) was to some degree correct that the orientation depicted by Taylor and Naish (2007) and Taylor (2018a) was not horizontal and that the slope was therefore exaggerated (according to Definition 3).
 However, the initially stated slope of 35° was exaggerated only by 6° rather than the 15° suggested by Mannion’s (2018a) recommendation of a “sub-vertical” cranial margin.
 The slope of 30°–35° stated in the final published version of the paper (Taylor 2018a:5) is a better representation of the true morphology when using the neural canal as the determinant of horizontality.

 This re-evaluation was potentially significant in interpreting NHMUK PV R2095: the forward slope of the neural arch is an important diagnostic character (as well as being the source of the species name proneneukos, “forward sloping”).
 Had Mannion’s preferred orientation been adopted, the forward slope would not be sufficiently strong to warrant a diagnostic role, and the validity of the taxon would have been undermined.
-It is similarly important to use a consistent orientation when scoring taxa for slope-related phylogenetic characters like C460 of Mannion et al. (2019)’s analysis.
+It is similarly important to use a consistent orientation when scoring taxa for slope-related phylogenetic characters like character 460 of Mannion et al. (2019)’s analysis.

 Acknowledgements

-We thank Marc Vincent for permission to reproduce his photograph in Figure 4 Jess Miller-Camp for responding to a cry for help on Twitter and providing the alligator cervical photograph in Figure 7, and Andy Farke for permission to cite a personal communication.
+We thank Marc Vincent for permission to reproduce his photograph in Figure 4, Jess Miller-Camp for responding to a cry for help on Twitter and providing the alligator cervical photograph in Figure 7, and Andy Farke for permission to cite a personal communication.

 We thank John Hutchinson (Royal Veterinary College, UK) for supplying the juvenile giraffe neck from which we prepared the vertebrae used in Figure 11D–E, and Matt Cobley (Judge Memorial Catholic High School, Salt Lake City, UT) for the ostrich neck skeleton whose vertebra appears in Figure 11F.